ImanFortin/PLSpectrometer-update/README.md

 # spectrometer.py

-this is where the spectrometer class is created which is then imported and loaded in the spectrometer_GUI.py file. it will also store which devices to communicate with
+this is where the spectrometer class is created which is then imported and loaded in the spectrometer_GUI.py file. it will also store which devices to communicate with.

 # workers